IsaacStopard/RSVsim/README.md

 coverage](https://codecov.io/gh/IsaacStopard/RSVsim/graph/badge.svg)](https://app.codecov.io/gh/IsaacStopard/RSVsim)
 <!-- badges: end -->

-A deterministic, ODE model of Respiratory Synctial Virus (RSV) transmission.
+A deterministic, ODE model of Respiratory Syncytial Virus (RSV) transmission.
 This package is under constant development, so will change without notice.
 The current model outputs are yet to be fully tested.